How to get the hostname of the current machine in Rails or a Ruby script

 will_paginate can paginate plain Ruby arrays

 While you are probably using will_paginate to paginate ActiveRecord scopes, it can actually paginate plain Ruby arrays.
-The resulting arrayish object will have the same methods as a paginated scope, e.g. #total_entries
+The resulting arrayish object will have the same methods as a paginated scope, e.g. #total_entries.
+This means you can render pagination controls with the same code that works with paginated scopes.

-To enable this, add an initializer config/initializers/array_paginate.rb
+To enable this, add an initializer config/initializers/array_paginate.rb:

 require 'will_paginate/array'